born2bemedia/acceptance-ltd/src/content/policies/terms-of-use.md

 ### Jurisdiction and Governing Law

 These Terms of Use, as well as any disputes or claims arising out of or in connection with them or your use of our services, shall be governed and construed by the laws of [ Jurisdiction].
 By accessing and using our website or services, you agree that any legal action or proceedings relating to these Terms of Use shall be brought exclusively in the courts of [ Jurisdiction].
 We reserve the right to initiate and pursue legal proceedings in the appropriate jurisdiction.

+### Jurisdiction and Governing Law

+These Terms of Use, as well as any disputes or claims arising out of or in connection with them or your use of our services, shall be governed and construed by the laws of **Nevis, West Indies**.
+By accessing and using our website or services, you agree that any legal action or proceedings relating to these Terms of Use shall be brought exclusively in the courts of **Nevis, West Indies**.
+We reserve the right to initiate and pursue legal proceedings in the appropriate jurisdiction.

 ### Contact Us